 I told the kids how my Auntie always said each person had her or his own personal reason for dancing, drumming, singing and for being present at a powwow.
 She said the people gathered around the arena were not only watching—we were participating as we formed a circle around the drums, singers and dancers.

 Throughout the day I ask the children to close their eyes and listen to the drums, and to imagine what it might have been like two hundreds of years ago.

 Multiple times I took the children to meet my friends, so they could have an opportunity to see and talk with American Indian fathers holding sleeping babies, and American Indian mothers laughing, while braiding their children’s hair.
 I want them to see happy Indians laughing and joking with each other.
 Humor is an important American Indian cultural trait.
 We believe it is of key importance not only to laugh, but also be able to laugh at ourselves.

 I wanted to provide stepping-stones for the children so they could begin to see American Indian people have respect for our traditional ways, and that we are also real people too, who drive cars, and work as doctors and teachers.
 To show the children that American Indian mothers and fathers are also regular moms and dads, who cook dinner, help their children with their homework, play baseball, and go out for pizza.

 Most of all I wanted the children to understand Native Americans are Native Americans, even when we are not dressed in beadwork and feathers.
 I told the kids we are here to honor the past and be proud of our future.
 I shared with them the stories my aunties have told me about how each person is a link to history, and when it comes to powwows some Native people chose to become drummers, others become dancers, but even those of us who are watching and listening, every person at the powwow is part of the circle.

-This essay was first published at Speak Mom and was reprinted in the Huffington Post.
+This essay was first published in a slightly different form at Speak Mom in 2014, and was reprinted in the Huffington Post.